jMetal/jMetalSP/docs/howto.rst

 Dynamic Multi-objective Runner
 ------------------------------
-The dynamic multi-objective runners in jMetalSP is similar to no dynamic runners from jMetal, but there exist slight difference as we can see below, for instance ``DynamicContinuousApplication`` class.
+The dynamic multi-objective runners in jMetalSP is similar to no dynamic runners from jMetal, but there exist slight differences as we can see below, for instance ``DynamicContinuousApplication`` class.

 .. code-block:: java